 The GLC 300 e goes from 0-62mph in 5.7 seconds, and up to a top speed of 143mph.
 The electric motor alone can manage a top speed of 87mph.
 The GLC 300 de can go from 0-62mph in 6.2 seconds, which is still very quick for a big SUV like this.
 It has the same top speed as the petrol.

 The extra weight over normal GLC models means that the GLC plug-in is less agile in bends, but the car isn’t aimed at keen drivers anyway.
 What most buyers will be concerned about is how comfortable it is, and while it’s not perfect – partly because all versions are high-spec and have large alloy wheels with low-profile tyres – it’s still more on the comfortable side rather than sporty.

 The steering has a good weight to it and the controls are well placed in the cabin, so it’s pleasant to drive on twisty roads even though it relies on its powerful performance rather than tidy handling to make swift progress, should you want to.

 In This Review

-- 4Engines, drive & performance - currently readingThe plug-in GLCs boast strong performance from their electric motors, but ride and handling could be better
+- 4Performance, engine & drive - currently readingThe plug-in GLCs boast strong performance from their engines and electric motors, but ride and handling could be better